CRD716/gpt-pilot/README.md

 # 🔌 Requirements

-- **Python 3.9-3.11** (3.12 is currently not working due to a [dependency issue](https://github.com/psycopg/psycopg2/issues/1628)
+- **Python 3.9-3.11** (3.12 is currently not working due to a [dependency issue](https://github.com/psycopg/psycopg2/issues/1628).)
-- **PostgreSQL** (optional, projects default is SQLite)
+- **PostgreSQL (Optional)** (SQLite is used by default without installation.)
-   - DB is needed for multiple reasons like continuing app development.
-If you have to stop at any point or the app crashes, go back to a specific step so that you can change some later steps in development, and easier debugging, in future we will add functionality to update project (change some things in existing project or add new features to the project and so on)...
+   - A database is useful for multiple reasons such as continuing app development and easier debugging.
+If you have to stop at any point, the app crashes, or you need to go back to a specific step so that you can change some later steps in development, a database is necessary to keep the code for later use.
+In the future we will also add functionality to update existing projects.

-# 🚦How to start using gpt-pilot?
+# 🛫 How to start using gpt-pilot
 After you have Python and (optionally) PostgreSQL installed, follow these steps:
-1. `git clone https://github.com/Pythagora-io/gpt-pilot.git` (clone the repo)
+1. `git clone https://github.com/Pythagora-io/gpt-pilot.git` (clone the repo).
-2. `cd gpt-pilot`
+2. `cd gpt-pilot`.
-3. `python -m venv pilot-env` (create a virtual environment)
+3. `python -m venv pilot-env` (create a virtual environment).
-4. `source pilot-env/bin/activate` (or on Windows `pilot-env\Scripts\activate`) (activate the virtual environment)
+4. `source pilot-env/bin/activate` (or on Windows `pilot-env\Scripts\activate`) (activate the virtual environment).
-5. `pip install -r requirements.txt` (install the dependencies)
+5. `pip install -r requirements.txt` (install the dependencies).
-6. `cd pilot`
+6. `cd pilot`.
-7. `mv .env.example .env` (create the .env file)
+7. `mv .env.example .env` (create the .env file).
-8. Add your environment (OpenAI/Azure), your API key, and the SQLite/PostgreSQL database info to the `.env` file
+8. Add your environment (OpenAI/Azure), your API key, and the SQLite/PostgreSQL database info to the `.env` file.
+If you use a local model, please [set up LocalAI](https://localai.io/basics/getting_started/).
-   - to change from SQLite to PostgreSQL in your .env, just set `DATABASE_TYPE=postgres`
+   - to change from SQLite to PostgreSQL in your .env, just set `DATABASE_TYPE=postgres`.
-9. `python db_init.py` (initialize the database)
+9. `python db_init.py` (initialize the database).
-10. `python main.py` (start GPT Pilot)
+10. `python main.py` (start GPT Pilot).

-After, this, you can just follow the instructions in the terminal.
+After this, you can just follow the instructions in the terminal.

 All generated code will be stored in the folder `workspace` inside the folder named after the app name you enter upon starting the pilot.

 ## 🐳 How to start gpt-pilot in docker?
-1. `git clone https://github.com/Pythagora-io/gpt-pilot.git` (clone the repo)
+1. `git clone https://github.com/Pythagora-io/gpt-pilot.git` (clone the repo).
-2. Update the `docker-compose.yml` environment variables, which can be done via `docker compose config` . if you use local model, please go to [https://localai.io/basics/getting_started/](https://localai.io/basics/getting_started/) start.
+2. Update the `docker-compose.yml` environment variables, which can be done via `docker compose config`.
+If you use a local model, please [set up LocalAI](https://localai.io/basics/getting_started/).
-3. By default, GPT Pilot will read & write to `~/gpt-pilot-workspace` on your machine, you can also edit this in `docker-compose.yml`
+3. By default, GPT Pilot will read & write to `~/gpt-pilot-workspace` on your machine, you can also edit this in `docker-compose.yml`/.
-4. run `docker compose build`. this will build a gpt-pilot container for you.
+4. Run `docker compose build`.
+This will build a gpt-pilot container for you.
-5. run `docker compose up`.
+5. Run `docker compose up`.
-6. access the web terminal on `port 7681`
+6. Access the web terminal on `port 7681`.
-7. `python db_init.py` (initialize the database)
+7. `python db_init.py` (initialize the database).
-8. `python main.py` (start GPT Pilot)
+8. `python main.py` (start GPT Pilot).

 This will start two containers, one being a new image built by the `Dockerfile` and a Postgres database.
 The new image also has [ttyd](https://github.com/tsl0922/ttyd) installed so that you can easily interact with gpt-pilot.
 Node is also installed on the image and port 3000 is exposed.